| | | | | | | | |

 • 1 tbsp vegetable oil

-In a mixing bowl, stir together the flour, salt yeast, sugar, oil, and just enough water to bring everything together into a ball.
-You may not need the full 1/2 cup + 2 tbsp of water, but be prepared to use it all if needed.
+Prepare the lavish crackers by stirring together the flour, salt, yeast, sugar, oil, and just enough water to bring everything together into a ball.
+You may not need the full ½ cup + 2 tbsp of water, but be prepared to use it all if needed.

 Daring Baker's September Challenge - Lavish Crackers and a Vegan Dip

 Ferment at room temperature for 90 minutes, or until the dough doubles in size.
-(You can also retard the dough overnight in the refrigerator immediately after kneading or mixing).
+Side Note: You can also retard the dough overnight in the refrigerator immediately after kneading or mixing.

 Daring Baker's September Challenge - Lavish Crackers and a Vegan Dip

 Roll it out with a rolling pin into a paper-thin sheet about 15 inches by 12 inches.
-You may have to stop from time to time so that the gluten can relax.
-At these times, lift the dough from the counter and wave it a little, and then lay it back down.
+Side Note: You may have to stop from time to time so that the gluten can relax.
+At these times, lift the dough from the counter, and wave it a little, and then lay it back down.

 Cover it with a towel or plastic wrap while it relaxes.
-When it is the desired thinness, let the dough relax for 5 minutes.
+When it’s the desired thinness, let the dough relax for 5 minutes.

 Daring Baker's September Challenge - Lavish Crackers and a Vegan Dip

-Bake for 15 to 20 minutes (I checked them after 10 minutes), or until the crackers begin to brown evenly across the top (the time will depend on how thinly and evenly you rolled the dough).
+Bake the lavish crackers for 15 to 20 minutes (I checked them after 10 minutes), or until the crackers begin to brown evenly across the top (the time will depend on how thinly and evenly you rolled the dough).

 When the crackers are baked, remove the pan from the oven and let them cool in the pan for about 10 minutes.
 You can then snap them apart or snap off shards and serve.